tonyli1121/Reddit-Analysis/README.md

 Based on how Reddit works

-	registered members submit posts to the site such as links, text posts, images, and videos, which are then voted up or down and commented by other members
+	Registered members submit posts to the site such as links, text posts, images, and videos, which are then voted up or down and commented by other members

 I am particularly interested in the existence of the Six Degrees of Separation on Reddit.